-1) The Danish Health and Medicines Authority (formerly the Danish Medicines Agency) is involved in approval of the project, cf. section 9 (1);

-2) There is a compensation or indemnification system if the trial subject comes to harm or dies as a result of the project and that insurance cover has been taken out or a compensation scheme is available to cover the liabilities of the lead investigator and the sponsor;

-3) The amount and the precise rules for paying out any fees or any compensation for the lead investigator and the trial subjects and the content of the relevant clauses in every intended contract between the sponsor and the trial location are known, and 4) The lead investigator is qualified to take decisions on treatment and has an appropriate scientific education and training as a doctor or, where relevant, dental and clinical experience.
+- 1) The Danish Health and Medicines Authority (formerly the Danish Medicines Agency) is involved in approval of the project, cf. section 9 (1); - 2) There is a compensation or indemnification system if the trial subject comes to harm or dies as a result of the project and that insurance cover has been taken out or a compensation scheme is available to cover the liabilities of the lead investigator and the sponsor; - 3) The amount and the precise rules for paying out any fees or any compensation for the lead investigator and the trial subjects and the content of the relevant clauses in every intended contract between the sponsor and the trial location are known, and 4) The lead investigator is qualified to take decisions on treatment and has an appropriate scientific education and training as a - 4) The lead investigator is qualified to take decisions on treatment and has an appropriate scientific education and training as a doctor or, where relevant, dental and clinical experience. - (2).

-(2).
 The Minister of Science, Technology and Development may lay down further specified rules on the issues set forth in (1).